gnames/gnmatcher/README.md

 The [GNmatcher] is a utility for checking scientific name-strings against [canonical names] derived from a variety of [biodiversity datasets].
 The matching can be exact, partial, or fuzzy.
-[GNmatcher] does not tell which datasets provided found canonical name.
-For this purpose use [GNames] project.
+Usually [GNmatcher] is used as a component of a scientific names verification service ([GNames API]).

 ## Introduction